I think Trafalgar Square is one of those London locations that is on everybody's must-see list when they come to our city.

 April

-A day to celebrate England’s patron saint, St. George’s Day is a party in Trafalgar Square thrown each year by the Mayor of London.
+A day to celebrate England’s patron saint, St. George’s Day, sees a party in Trafalgar Square thrown each year by the Mayor of London.

 The Square gets decked out in the red and white colours of St. George, craft stalls and traditional foot carts pop up, and non-stop entertainment takes place on the main stage.